Andrea Harriott, MD, PhD: Migraines, Stroke and Gender

 Headaches are classified as with or without aura.

 Experts are not certain what causes a migraine headache.
 Many experts think an imbalance in brain chemicals, such as serotonin, and changes in nerve pathways are involved.
 Migraines may also run in families suggesting a genetic link.
+Several proteins called neuropeptides have recently been discovered to have a role in migraine.
+Newer medicines target the way these proteins cause headaches.

 These are the most common symptoms of migraine headaches: